ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ## The DATAGRAM Capsule {#datagram-capsule}

-This document defines the DATAGRAM (0x00) capsule type.
+This document defines the DATAGRAM (0x00) Capsule Type.
 This capsule allows HTTP Datagrams to be sent on a stream using the Capsule Protocol.
 This is particularly useful when HTTP is running over a transport that does not support the QUIC DATAGRAM frame.